 Here are a couple of the treks in nearby Nepal that I’ve done.
-They rival and perhaps surpass the Snowman as must-be-done epic trekking adventures – and like the Snowman Trek, they include the Tibetan Buddhist cultural overlay that I have until recently found especially enchanting.
+I think they rival and surpass the Snowman as must-be-done epic trekking adventures – and like the Snowman Trek, they include the Tibetan Buddhist cultural overlay that I have until recently found especially enchanting.

-- Part Three- Chhukhung to Everest via Kongma La
+- The High Passes of Everest: Chhukhung to Everest via Kongma La Days 8 – 10

-- Part Four: Lobuche to the Kokyo Lakes Via Cho La
+- The High Passes of Everest: Lobuche to the Kokyo Lakes Via Cho La Days 11 – 14

-- Part Five- Gokyo to Lukla via Renjo La
+- The High Passes of Everest: Gokyo to Lukla via Renjo La Days 15 – 19

 - Pre-Trip Planning and Preparation

 - Day 2 – Kagbeni to Chele

 - Day 5 – In And Around Tsarang